 Back in 2015, there was a kickstarter for an all-analogue, tough-as-nails practice amp for guitar and bass.
-Intrigued, I backed the project.
-The project was successfully funded and I got my unit.
+Intrigued, I followed the project.
+The project was successfully funded and I ordered my unit once the web site went live.
 It is a great little gadget!
 I ordered the kit, as it didn’t have that many parts and I needed to improve my soldering skills.
 I spent an evening assembling it and have used it mostly at night when the kids are sleeping.
 Another great use is taking it along with me to guitar shops so I can compare other guitars with the same amp.

 My only complaint with the Whisper Amp was that I had to find a place to put it.
 Putting it in my pocket was a little awkward with the guitar cable protruding from the top.
 So I got to thinking about a way to attach it to my guitar strap.
 I wanted it to be relatively easy to attach and remove, so I knew Velcro would be involved somehow.
 As I often do, I turned to OpenSCAD to put my thoughts together.
 My first attempt was a solid band with a loop for a nylon strap.
 I would use 2 of these and fasten nylon through the loops.
 The problem with this design was that there wasn’t a good way to keep the bands secured to the body of the amp.